 NOTE: If you receive an Error 502 when trying to access the forums, please try again later.

 My client gets stuck updating at “Connecting to ArenaNet.”
 What do I do?

-- It is also possible that another program or security software program is interfering with the game connection.
-Security software programs (such as AVG, Norton, and McAfee) historically have been problematic with blocking players from connecting to our servers.
-Try temporarily disabling your anti-virus software and connecting again.
+- It is also possible that another program or security software program is interfering with your game's connection.
+Historically, security software programs such as AVG, Norton, and McAfee have been problematic, blocking players from connecting to our servers.
+Try temporarily disabling your anti-virus software and re-connecting to the game.
 If this works to resolve your issue, you may need to configure that software to not block Guild Wars 2 in the future.

 - In addition, please check to make sure that you are running the installation as the administrator.